denten-books/plain-text/2-device.md

 computing that often gets overlooked in the history of computer science and software engineering.
 The literary perspective is important because it allows us to see the computer in a new light: more than a byproduct of quantification, a metaphor machine.
-Turing machines should hold interest for literary scholars because they embody a minimally viable model for generalized symbolic manipulation: reading and writing.
-Turing's thought experiments were meant to solve a mathematical problem, but their history lies also in the fields of philology and hermeneutics: the study of textual meaning-making and interpretation.
+Turing machines should interest literary scholars because they embody a minimally viable model for generalized symbolic
+manipulation: reading and writing.
+Poetics should interest electrical and software engineers for the same reason, because it grounds computation in the long history of the word.
+Turing's thought experiments were meant to solve a mathematical problem, but their pedigree lies also in the fields of philology and hermeneutics, the study of textual meaning-making and interpretation.

 In his seminal 1936 paper on computable numbers, Alan Turing, then a student at King's College, proposed a peculiar thought experiment to appear on the